 Amazon became a member in 2023.

 The encoding companies powering deployments at Max, Peacock, and Amazon Prime are also members of the Ultra HD Forum.
-Thus, a correlation exists between being an Ultra HD Forum member and a UHD space leader.
+Thus, a correlation exists between being an Ultra HD Forum member and being a UHD space leader.

 Conclusion